yaronkh/dotfiles/README.md

 1. After installing tmux, copy my tmux configuration file:
  `cp ~/dotfiles/tmux.conf ~/.tmux.conf`

-1. make sure that you have xclip on the station that runs tmux.

 1. In order to use my script (``CTRL-b` `` `CTRL-bv` and `CTRL-bm`) make sure that you have python3.x and pstree. you can use yum to install those utilities